|

 Aloe vaombe Decorse & Poisson 1912 (Malagasy Tree Aloe)

-from Southern Madagascar has an unbranched trunk up to 12 ft bearing a single rosette of recurved smooth green leaves with a concave cross section and marginal teeth.
+from Southern Madagascar has an unbranched trunk up to 12 ft bearing a single rosette of recurved smooth green succulent leaves with a concave cross section and marginal teeth.
 The leaves take on reddish tones in strong light.
 The inflorescence is a branched raceme bearing spikes of bright crimson tubular flowers which are attractive to birds and bees.

 |